How to Use Canva: 101 Visual Designs You Can Create (You Probably DIDN’T Know You Could)

 But my obsession with Canva didn’t stop there.

-On last year, I wrote a blog post that talks about how I use the program to build out my entire visual arsenal.
+On last year, I wrote a blog post that talks about how I use the program to build out my entire visual arsenal and even created blog branding kits like this one and this one to help folks brand their blogs and websites without breaking the bank.

 As I grew more confident with using some of the advanced features of the program, I decided it was time to take things a step further.